Wim Landman: Return to football

 On 1 January 1961, Landman made his return to SHS.
 At that time, Landman only had nine fingers after having jumped over a fence with his ring sticking to the barbed wire, which required his finger to be amputated.
 After the 1961–62 season he retired from football.

 International career

 During the 1948 Summer Olympics in London, he was the standard bearer of the Dutch team.
 Also four years later he was among the participants in the 1952 Summer Olympics in Helsinki.
 From that year, 1952, he played four times for the Netherlands national team.
 After not being called up for the international match against Norway on 27 September 1953, Landman, who had been known for his vanity, ended his international career abruptly; he felt that he was not taken seriously by the Royal Dutch Football Association (KNVB).
 "I didn't even go and watch the games anymore, because then I just got upset and a person shouldn't get too excited.
 That is bad for health."

 Death

-On the morning of 27 June 1975, Landman committed suicide, jumping in front of a train in Bleiswijk.
+On the morning of 27 June 1975, Landman took his own life, jumping in front of a train in Bleiswijk.